bxdoan/bxdoan/README.md

 <div align="center">

-> You Understand Don t You One Day Or Another Everyone You Care About Eventually Dies It s Something We Simply Can t Accept It s A Realization That Could Drive You Insane
+> We can’t waste time worrying about the what if’s.

-> — Hange Zoë —
+> — Ichigo Kurosaki —

 </div>